 The company lets you spend your digital currency anywhere in the world just as you would with any other credit or debit card.
-The exchange provides over 40 types of cryptocurrencies, and deposits and account holders get their rewards immediately.
+The exchange provides over 50 types of cryptocurrencies, and deposits and account holders get their rewards immediately.

-No annual fees.
-12.99% – 23.99% variable APR.
-3-10% for cash advances.
+Fees: No annual fees.
+17.74% – 29.74% variable APR. $10 or 3% (whichever is greater) for cash advances.
 No ATM withdrawal fees.

-Offers rewards in bitcoin and 40 other currencies.
-(Further details are unavailable as there’s a waitlist.)
+Cryptos Supported: Offers rewards in bitcoin and 50+ other currencies.
+(Full List)